Intro to Banjo for Music Therapists and Teachers (5 CMTEs, 4 LCAT contact hours)

 CBMT Domain Areas:

-d) apply a variety of scales, modes, and harmonic progressions.
+(III.A.5.a) Apply a variety of scales, modes, and harmonic progressions

-11. Use appropriate musical instruments and equipment consistent with treatment needs.
+(II.D.11) Select appropriate musical elements, repertoire, instruments, and equipment consistent with treatment needs

 Intro to Banjo for Music Therapists is approved by the Certification Board for Music Therapists (CBMT) for 5 CMTEs-Continuing Music Therapy Education credits.
 The Spiegel Academy, CBMT Approved Provider #P-106, maintains responsibility for program quality and adherence to CBMT policies and criteria.